 Yet, there I was, traveling to the North Pole and back, in a train filled with families creating heartfelt dreams for gleeful children and their futures.

 Yes.
 The POLAR EXPRESS adventure proved to be just what I needed…An abundance of friends, laughter, good memories, and gratefulness for a life well lived.

 ALL ABOARD!
 I invite you to share my adventures as I turn seventy and travel into another decade of abundant life and love.
 It’s all about the journey.
 It’s all about the attitude vs gratitude.

 Keep the faith this week while you shop, drop, cook, and simply share in kindness.
-Some of us don’t have a special someone or a family to share the love.
+Many don’t have a special someone or family to share the love.
 So, think about who might need your smile, a cordial comment, a shoulder to cry on.

 Merry Christmas and happy holidays to all who celebrate at this time.